joeyhage/daily-novena/README.md

 # daily-novena README

+Pray Novenas from [PrayMoreNovenas.com](https://www.praymorenovenas.com).
+Not affiliated in any way with PrayMoreNovenas.com.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.